intel/neural-compressor/examples/pytorch/language_translation/README.md

   Where output_dir is path of checkpoint which be created by fine tuning.

-Examples of enabling iLiT
+Examples of enabling Intel® Low Precision Optimization Tool
 =========================

-This is a tutorial of how to enable BERT model with iLiT.
+This is a tutorial of how to enable BERT model with Intel® Low Precision Optimization Tool.

 # User Code Analysis

-iLiT supports two usages:
+Intel® Low Precision Optimization Tool supports two usages:

 1. User specifies fp32 'model', calibration dataset 'q_dataloader', evaluation dataset "eval_dataloader" and metrics in tuning.metrics field of model-specific yaml config file.